Deco Cabinet Closed

 18 months ago we started to work on a Boulle clock restoration for a gentleman back east.

-Missing pieces are drawned by rubbing on a termal paper
+Missing pieces are drawn by rubbing on a thermal paper

 The missing elements are cut on brass or on pre CITES restrictions black backed tortoise shell.